-Yes.
 Using workflows, you can copy property values from contact or company enumeration properties to text properties.
-Enumeration properties are properties that have a defined set of options.
-These are your Dropdown select, Radio select, and Multiple checkboxes properties in HubSpot.
+Enumeration properties are properties that have a defined set of options: dropdown select, radio select, multiple checkboxes, and HubSpot user properties in HubSpot.

 To copy an enumeration property to a text property in a workflow:

-- In your HubSpot Marketing account, navigate to Contacts > Workflows.
+- In your HubSpot Marketing Professional or Enterprise account, navigate to Contacts > Workflows.

 - Create a new workflow or edit an existing workflow.

-- In the Source contact/company property dropdown, select the original property from which you'd like to copy the value.
+- In the Source contact/company property dropdown menu, select the original property from which you'd like to copy the value.

-- In the Target property type dropdown, choose whether you'd like to copy the value to a contact or company property.
+- In the Target property type dropdown menu, choose whether you'd like to copy the value to a contact or company property.

-- In the Target property dropdown, select the property to which you'd like to copy the value from the source property.
+- In the Target property dropdown menu, select the property to which you'd like to copy the value from the source property.

 - Click Save.